Equation of state of the running vacuum: Running gravitational coupling

 \section{Running gravitational coupling}

 The evolution of the VED preserves the Bianchi identity provided there is an exchange with another dynamical variable\,\cite{JSPRev2013,JoanSolaPhilTransc2022}.
-If we assume local matter conservation (i.e. no exchange between the vacuum and all matter components such as dust or radiation density, collectively represented by $\rho_m$), then the gravitational coupling $G$ must vary with the cosmic expansion to compensate for the VED running.
-Furthermore, if we consider the late universe, in which we can neglect the ${\cal O}(H^4)$ renormalization effects on the VED.
+If we assume local matter conservation (i.e. no exchange between the vacuum and any of the matter components such as dust or radiation density, collectively represented by $\rho_{\rm m}$), then the gravitational coupling $G$ must vary with the cosmic expansion to compensate for the VED running.
+Let us consider the late universe, in which we can neglect the ${\cal O}(H^4)$ renormalization effects on the VED.
 Using the formalism of \,\,\cite{CristianJoan2022} we find that the cosmic time evolution of the VED is connected to that of $G$ as follows:

 where Friedmann's equation has been called for under the assumption that the higher order gravitational terms do not contribute in the current universe.
-The above equation brings forward again the subject of the possible variation of the fundamental `constants', as previously mentioned in Sec.\,\ref{sec:betafunctionVED}.
-In fact, all `constants' vary if one does!
-In the present QFT framework, all of them would be functions of the Hubble rate, as first noted in \,\cite{FritzschSola}.
-Now since the \textit{r.h.s.}'s of equations \eqref{eq:NonConserVED2} and \eqref{eq:NonConserVEDandG} must obviously be equal, we can use our prescription $M=H$ to explore the evolution of the VED at the cosmic history time $H(t)$.
-Taking the leading terms of $\beta_{\rv}$ from the \textit{r.h.s.} of \eqref{eq:RGEVED1} for the present universe, we readily obtain the following differential equation

-in which the explicit time dependence drops from both sides.
-Integrating it by simple quadrature from the present time (characterized by the Hubble rate $H_0$ and gravitational coupling $G(H_0)=G_N$) up to an arbitrary point within the FLRW regime, $(H(t), G(H(t)))$, we obtain the desired running law for the gravitational coupling as a function of the Hubble rate:
+As indicated above, to trace the evolution of the VED at the cosmic history time $H(t)$ one can take the renormalization scale $M$ at this value and we obtain the desired running law for the gravitational coupling as a function of the Hubble rate.
+We find\,\cite{CristianJoan2022}